MIKE Force: History

 Mike Force was active under MACV, 5th Special Forces Group, from 1965 to 1970 and under ARVN until 1974.
 The unit waged special warfare against the Viet Cong and People's Army of Vietnam (North Vietnamese Army) forces in various detachments.
 By 1968, each Corps Tactical Zone had a Mike Force assigned including Detachment B-16 Mobile Strike Force under I Corps, Detachment B-20 Mobile Strike Force at Pleiku for II Corps; Detachment B-36 Mobile Strike Force under III Corps; Detachment B-40 Mobile Strike Force under IV Corps and Detachment B-55 Mobile Strike Force based Nha Trang operating under 5th Special Forces Group Headquarters for country wide missions.
 The command and control of each Mike Force was provided by an A-Team detachment typically composed of two or three officers and 16-18 enlisted Army Special Forces soldiers.
 Each rifle company was commanded by a senior Special Forces soldier, usually a Master Sergeant or Sergeant First Class and assisted by two or three other SF soldiers including a medic.
 Mike Forces distinguished themselves at famous battle locations such as Ashau, the Plei Trapp Valley, Nui Giai, Nui Coto, Duc Lap, Nui Khet and others.

 Nung people from Mike Force manned Hurricane Aircat airboats in the Mekong Delta under American Special Forces command starting in late 1966.
 One base was at the A-414 SF camp in Moc Hoa just south of the Cambodian border.
 There was an accidental incursion into Cambodia on November 20, 1966, involving these airboats, helicopter insertion of South Vietnamese troops and PACVs (hovercraft) that resulted in the deaths of 56 communist soldiers caught by surprise in the open.
 General Abrams arrived the following day for a debriefing.
 The King of Cambodia objected a week later.

 Mike Force had a critical role in the search and rescue of downed American pilots because they were mobile and often in close proximity to the DMZ.
 MIKE Force also designated drop zones and landing zones, conducted bomb-damage assessments, called in air strikes on high-value targets, and collected intelligence during recons, much like the American LRRPs.

-In 1971 MIKE Force was disbanded after Vietnamization.
+In 1971 MIKE Force was disbanded during Vietnamization.